 The thought of attending a baby group can spark excitement and fear in equal measure amongst new mums.
 Some mums love the idea of getting out, meeting new mums and escaping their homes for an hour.
 But for other mums the fear of socialising with new people and of course the panic of the thought of their baby screaming in public is enough to make them stay home.

-We will explore the benefits of attending baby groups for you and your baby with some tips along the way for how to make the process a little easier.
+We explore the benefits of baby groups for you and your baby with some tips along the way for how to make the process a little easier.